 Or, in the Thunderbird email client, go to the Local Folders and click on the Settings option.
 Then find the Thunderbird MBOX file in the local directory.

-For Linux and UNIX systems, the default location of MBOX file is ~/.thunderbird/
+For Linux and UNIX systems, the default MBOX file location is ~/.thunderbird/

-For Mac Operating System environment, the default location of mailbox MBOX file is
+For Mac Operating System environment, the default MBOX file location is

 ~Library/Thunderbird (MBOX email client)/Profiles/sample.
 Default